twonth/winning-at-windows/README.md

 * [Ditto](https://ditto-cp.sourceforge.io/): good looking clipboard manager for Windows.

 * [AltSnap](https://github.com/RamonUnch/AltSnap): Reposition Windows by pressing Alt and left-clicking, from anywhere (no need to grab a Window edge).
 Resize by pressing Alt and right-clicking.
 Put Windows always on top (or roll them up, close, minimize, ...) by pressing Alt and middle-clicking.

+* [JDownloader](https://jdownloader.org/): Download manager.
+Not the prettiest, but feature rich.
+Quite useful for bulk downloading.
+A bit ad-ridden by default, but [this can be tweaked](https://superuser.com/questions/1297098/how-to-disable-ads-in-jdownloader).

 * [ShareDrop](https://www.sharedrop.io/): Easy between-device file sharing, even between devices on different networks.